 - Caregiving status

-- Confidence managing chronic health conditions (at post-test only)
+- Confidence managing chronic health conditions

 - Chronic health conditions